-Currently you can see five exhibitions which are available since 23th July until 18th October.
-The admission is free but you have to book your visit on-line first (at 11am, 1pm or 3pm).
+Currently, you can see five exhibitions which are available from 23rd July until 18th October.
+The admission is free but you have to book your visit online first (at 11 am, 1 pm or 3 pm).

 Current Exhibitions at VISUAL are:

 Tyndall’s Blues is an artistic collaboration between visual artist Mark Joyce and composer Fergal Dowling which responds to the transparent skin of VISUAL Carlow, designed by Terry Pawson as, ‘an intersecting assembly of translucent glass volumes that transforms throughout the day as light passes through the building skin.’